 Just ask Annette, an Administrative Patent Judge at the United States Patent and Trademark Office’s (USPTO) Patent Trial and Appeal Board (PTAB).
 It’s a mantra that her parents taught her as a child.
 And as she grew, it became more of a mission.

 “I have cerebral palsy on my right side,” says Annette.
 “But as I’ve done my entire life, I’ve kept that mantra in mind and it’s motivated me to always try to do things, albeit, in my own way,” she adds.

-So when Annette decided to join the USPTO nearly ten years ago, she knew right away that her can-do attitude and personal approach to excellence would serve her well.
+So when Annette decided to join the USPTO in 2004, she knew right away that her can-do attitude and personal approach to excellence would serve her well.

 Annette is a proud member of the USPTO’s thriving community of employees with unique abilities.
 There’s nothing ‘disabled’ about her.
 Throughout her career in science, medicine, and now law, she has always adapted to any kind of requirements vital to a job’s success – whether they were fine motor and dexterity skills, or drafting volumes of responses to patent applications and appeals.

 “I can only type with my left hand,” she says.
 “Over the past nine years at the PTAB, I’ve built a sufficient collection of prior written decisions that I use as templates to draft new decisions.”

 When she is not reviewing cases, preparing to write a decision for a case or participating in collaborative teleconferences with her PTAB colleagues about patent cases, Annette dedicates her time to supporting existing mentorship and diversity programs at the USPTO – all the while paving the way for new ones.